kubean-io/kubean/README.md

 To check the list of Kubernetes versions supported by Kubean, please refer to the [Kubernetes versions list](./docs/zh/usage/support_k8s_version.md).

+## :book: Roadmap

+For detailed information about all the planned features, please refer to the [roadmap](docs/en/develop/roadmap.md).

 ## :book: Documents

 Please visit: [kubean-io.github.io/kubean/](https://kubean-io.github.io/kubean/)